header-logo

 Cons:

-• Higher costs compared to freelancers or DIY solutions
+• Higher costs than freelancers or DIY options

-• May be overkill for simple, small-budget projects
+• May be excessive for small, simple projects

 3. Location of Development Team